-The Elbtower will have a gross floor area of around 150,0000 sqm.
-It will accommodate a hotel with restaurant, guest flats, fitness and wellness areas as well as other partly public facilities.
-Co-working spaces and modern office space are planned for the upper tower floors.
+The Elbtower will have a floor area of around 150,000 sqm and will accommodate a hotel with restaurant, guest flats, fitness and wellness areas as well as some other public facilities.
+Coworking spaces and modern offices are planned for the upper floors.

-The Elbtower is being built on a traffic junction between two Elbe river crossings.
-The noise pollution for flats is too great here.
-Because of the noise, no residential use is planned.
+The Elbtower is being built on a traffic junction between two Elbe River crossings.
+The noise pollution would be too much for flats here – so no residential use is planned.

 One third of the Elbtower will be open to the public.
-The building’s lower floors will contain entertainment and edutainment areas as well as a choice of retail and gastronomy outlets.
-There will be a publicly accessible viewing platform on the 55th floor.
+The building’s base level floors will contain entertainment and edutainment areas as well as a choice of retail and gastronomy outlets.
+There will be a publicly accessible observation deck on the 55th floor.

 The completion of the Elbtower is planned for the end of 2025.
 Construction will officially begin when the land is handed over to SIGNA Prime Selection in 2022.

 There is a tight schedule for the Elbtower: SIGNA submitted the building application in December 2020.
 In December 2021, work could begin on the excavation pit enclosure.
-The foundations will be laid in winter 2022 and the building construction will begin in spring 2023.
-The Elbtower is expected to be completed two years later.
+The foundations were laid in winter 2022 and the building construction began in spring 2023.
+The Elbtower is expected to be completed in 2025.

 Because the project is so complex, a special procedure was chosen for the Elbtower.
 Starting in September 2017, a jury reviewed bids and designs.
 It chose SIGNA Prime Selection for the construction and David Chipperfield Architects for the design on 31 January 2018.

 The Elbtower and HafenCity are partly connected in terms of their design and concept.
-The Elbtower will be the final point and architectural prelude to HafenCity, which it will shape in the future with its innovative usage concepts.
+The Elbtower will be the crown as well as the architectural prelude to HafenCity, which it will shape in the future with its innovative usage concepts.
 The Elbtower is also integrated into HafenCity’s smart mobility projects.

 SIGNA Prime Selection has been present in Hamburg for many years.
-SIGNA owns several properties here: the Alsterhaus, the Alsterarkaden, the Kaufmannshaus and the Gänsemarktpassage.
-With the Elbtower SIGNA is further expanding its portfolio on the Elbe river.
+SIGNA owns several properties there: the Alsterhaus, the Alsterarkaden, the Kaufmannshaus, and the Gänsemarktpassage.
+With the Elbtower, SIGNA is further expanding its portfolio on the Elbe River.